vastoumpelis/take_home_exercise/README.md

 Please take your time and make sure that the features you complete are done to a standard that you're happy with.
 Please complete the features in order.

+### Submitting your work:

+Submit your work as a pull request to this repository.

 ## Completed Features

 ### Basic Service